-LAW OF SALE AND LEASE - 2010
+LAW OF SALE AND LEASE - 2011

 The Law of Sale and Lease is a final year LLB credit.
 The two subjects divide the course in two, with Sale being offered in term 1, and Lease in term 2.
 For the purposes of coherence, each component of the course is discussed separately below, in order to explain more specifically the nature of each component.
+Both parts of the course will be lectured by the same lecturer in 2011.